-Favourite Japanese Characters
+Favourite Japanese Characters at Stationery Stores

 I have two favourite characters.
 Since its birth in 2002, my favourite Sanrio (the same family as Hello Kitty/My Melody/Little Twin Stars) character is Cinnamoroll.
+Fun fact!

 I thought it was a bunny for the longest time.
 The character is not as well known as Hello Kitty or My Melody around the world but it is still consistently rated as one of the most beloved Sanrio characters.

 I’ve been hooked on Cinnamoroll for years and have probably collected hundreds of items at this point.
 I’ve lost count at how many Cinnamoroll items I own.

 Maybe it’s because I’m starting to get tired of Cinnamoroll but this year, I started liking another character called Peko Chan.